V10lator/AtomicRNG/README.md

 Some of the numbers are hashed 2 times to get even more numbers.

-My average numbers/sec is around ~~1000~~ 7000.
-This number might depend on the material used in your Alpha-Ray-Visualizer, its build quality and other factors.
+My average numbers/sec is around ~~1000~~ no longer measurable as it's way to random.
+Let's just say somewhere between 5000 and 50000.

 Next steps:<br>